secureworks/dalton/README.rst

 Note that these environment variables do not persist after the container is built.
-This means that if there are no rulesets, and Dalton attempts to download default rulesets, it will most likey fail and result in an empty file.
+This means that if there are no rulesets, and Dalton attempts to download default rulesets, it will most likely fail and result in an empty file.
 In this case rulesets will need to bee added; see `Adding Rulesets <#adding-rulesets>`__.

 Using Dalton